yowainwright/sassimple/README.md

 	}
 }
 ```
-No framework css classes required but you can use them if you'd like.
+- No framework css classes required but you can use them if you'd like.

-## Install

-`bower install scss-utility-mixins`

-## Mixins
+## Current Mixins

 From [bootstrap sass](https://github.com/twbs/bootstrap-sass)